rohitmadrileno15/cart-react-ecommerce/README.md

 //Empty your cart
 myhappycart.setCartClear()

-//get check our price along with discount or promo price myhappycart.getCheckOutPrice ( 1000 )
+//get check our price along with promo price and additional charges myhappycart.getCheckOutPrice ( 1000 , 50 )